senthilcaesar/ai-doctor/README.md

 - Patient information including BMI assessment is added to the conversation context
 - The assistant maintains a conversational history for context-aware responses
 - Specialized agents handle specific tasks like BMI calculation

+### SERP API Integration

+The application integrates with SERP API to provide up-to-date medical information:

+- **Medical Information Retrieval**: Enhances responses with current medical information from reputable sources
+- **Intelligent Enhancement**: Automatically determines when to supplement responses with web search results
+- **Source Validation**: Prioritizes trusted medical sources like Mayo Clinic, NIH, CDC, and WHO
+- **Medical Disclaimers**: Includes appropriate disclaimers with information from web searches
+- **Rate Limiting and Caching**: Implements rate limiting and caching to optimize API usage

+For detailed information about the SERP API integration, see [SERP_API_INTEGRATION.md](SERP_API_INTEGRATION.md).

 ### Feedback System